 So you want to use a mixer for this one.
 Put in your cream cheese that has been softened and creamy it with the Swerve sweetener.
 Then add the cocoa powder, baking powder and egg. beat until well mixed.
 Add in half of the chips and mix by hand.

 Then line a cookie sheet with parchment paper.
 The dough is very sticky so form the batter into little balls and then flatten with your fingers.
 Use the remaining chips to place on top of each cookie.
 Bake for 10n – 12 minutes and they should be firm to the touch.

-I seriously love these low carb cookies!
+I seriously love keto cookies recipe!
 For sweet keto snacks, they are the best for me.
 I store them in the refrigerator and eat one or two for dessert.
 They are very chocolatey and filling.
 As for the texture they are more like if a brownie and a cookie had a baby.
 They are not crunchy at all which is fine with me.

 Enjoy!!
-The nutritional information for 1 cookie is:
+The nutritional information for 1 keto cookie is:

 53 cals / 4.6g fat / 3.2g carbs / 2g fiber / 1.7g protein = 1.2g net carbs

-These low carb chocolate brownie cookies are so easy to make and will definitely satisfy your chocolate cravings.
+These chocolate brownie keto cookies are so easy to make and will definitely satisfy your chocolate cravings.
 Soft and chewy, these very chocolatey keto cookies only require a few ingredients and have 1.2g net carbs per cookie!

 - 4 oz cream cheese, room temperature

 - 1 egg, beaten